 About 20 minutes from Sitia, driving towards Agios Nikolaos on the north coast, you can reach the village of Exo Mouliana to venture on a fantastic hike to discover Richtis Gorge.

 Exploring the gorge is really rewarding, the hike can take from 2 to 4 hours.
 At the end of the path, you will find a waterfall as well as a solitary beach to take a refreshing swim after a long walk.
+Have you ever been to Sitia?
+Let me know in the comments below!

 Where to Stay in Sitia